 App promotion is not a one-time endeavour.
-If you want to know how to promote your mobile app, start yet at the planning phase, and continues throughout its lifetime.
-This guide will help you build and carry out an effective marketing strategy, launch your app successfully, and acquire more and more users after the launch.
+If you want to know how to promote your mobile app, start yet at the planning phase, and continue throughout your product's lifetime.
+This guide will help you build and carry out an effective marketing strategy, launch your product successfully, and acquire more and more users after the launch.